with songs that fit under the stars or in the open air. Family camps, backyards and retreats.

 James Hersch is an artist who paints pictures with his songs.
 His music invites us in as his words color the canvas...
 A brush with true emotion gives us permission to look within.
 Perhaps not a folk singer, but a man who sings for folks...
 An artist who sings folks songs about themselves.
 Their stories are his stories ...
 History in a modern style.
 He tells us tales of days gone by and makes them come alive...
 Presents from the past that will thrive in days to come.
 His voice is warm, clear, and lyrical.
 His guitar ...
 Crisp, deep, precise.
 His songs speak of hope and hopelessness, of homes and the homeless, of grandmas and grandpas, of memories dark and light.
 He has the wholesome look of the paperboy and the lonesome view of a man on tour.
 Now he's delivering nationwide, traveling to towns and colleges...
 Learning life lessons while his songs are teaching theirs.more on how i got here

-Having lived and worked as a songwriter in Los Angeles and Nashville, I grew weary of trying to fit in with the music industry.
-I became cynical to the 'musicians must be entertainers' notion.
-My best moments have always been when music is more than entertaining.
-So I volunteered my songs to the world around me and it was clear that music had a powerful effect on some of the most vulnerable.
-As a musician, I found a crossroads of what I could provide and what people seem to need from music.
-I proposed to anyone who would pay me to sing, that they might also find others who might need what music provides, people who reminded me of what I loved about being a singer.
-It's been good for me, and it's the reason I've made it this far as a songwriter.
+Early in my career, I worked as a songwriter in Los Angeles and Nashville.
+I grew convinced that I was in the wrong place.
+The entertainment industry revolves around lots of things unrelated to what I love about singing to people.
+My best moments have always come when music is more than just a means to entertain people.
+So I volunteered my singing to the world around me, and I found that music has a powerful effect on many - the elderly, young kids, those hospitalized or incarcerated - really anyone feeling vulnerable.
+I also found a kind of crossroads of what I could provide and what people need from music.
+I proposed to anyone who would pay me to sing, that they might also offer my singing to others who might need what music provides.
+Doing this has reminded me of what I love about being a singer.
+It's been good for me, and it's the reason I'm still singing.
 Reach With Me is what I call it.
-It has led to thousands of little concerts and sing-a longs in the small rooms and forgotten corners.
-I'm drawn to wanting to put my music into the flow of people's lives.
+It has led to thousands of little concerts and sing-a-longs in the small rooms and forgotten corners.
+I'm drawn to putting my music into the flow of people's lives.
 I've seen it's value to some.
 Now I'm hoping there's a gift in it for more.